 Yannis Paschalidis is a Professor in the College of Engineering at Boston University with joint appointments in the Department of Electrical and Computer Engineering, the Division of Systems Engineering, and the Department of Biomedical Engineering.
 He has been named a Boston University Data Science Faculty Fellow.

 He completed his graduate education at the Massachusetts Institute of Technology (MIT) receiving an MS (1993) and a PhD (1996) degree, both in Electrical Engineering and Computer Science.
 In September 1996 he joined Boston University where he has been ever since.
 He has held visiting appointments with MIT and Columbia University.

-Systems and control, networking, applied probability, optimization, operations research, computational biology, medical informatics, and bioinformatics.
+Systems and control, networking, data science, optimization, applied probability, operations research, computational biology, medical informatics, and bioinformatics.
 His recent work has found applications in networks (communication, sensor, transportation, metabolic), protein docking, logistics, cyber-security, robotics, the smart-grid, health care, and finance.

 Selected Awards and Recognition: